 .NET project

-Using YAML or the Azure Classic interface to create the Azure build pipeline for .Net projects.
+Using YAML or the Azure Classic editor to create the Azure build pipeline for .Net projects that are analyzed by SonarQube Community Build.

-Before you begin, read Azure Pipelines integration overview.
+Before you begin, read the Azure Pipelines integration overview page.

-Once you have created your project in SonarQube Community Build, see Creating and configuring your project and Setting up project integration, you can add the SonarQube analysis to your Azure build pipeline.
+Once you have created and set up your SonarQube Community Build project, check out the Creating and configuring your project and Setting up project integration pages for information about adding the SonarQube analysis to your Azure build pipeline.

 If you need to use a specific scanner version, see Using various features.